 5. Use the showerhead to get her off.

 For many women, the detachable showerhead is a trusty masturbatory companion.
 Taking a shower together enables women to show their male partners how it's done and add yet another element to the show.

 Just because you're both in the shower doesn't mean that the show has to end.
 Try and position yourselves so that you can watch yourself as you glide your soapy bodies together.

-When it comes to intercourse, shower sex does come with it’s own set of challenges.
+When it comes to intercourse, shower sex does come with its own set of challenges.
 You'll probably want to begin with rear entry positions for safety's sake, if for nothing else.
 Start "up against the wall."
-She'll make like she’s being frisked by the cops: standing up straight with her hands against the wall (or holding her suction cup hand grips) with her legs spread slightly.
-From here, then he can enter her from behind, holding her waist, caressing her breasts or providing manual–or shower head–stimulation to her clitoris.
+She'll stand up straight with her hands against the wall (or holding her suction cup hand grips) with her legs spread slightly.
+From here, then he can enter her from behind, holding her waist, caressing her breasts or providing manual–or showerhead–stimulation to her clitoris.

 You face each other standing up.
 She wraps her arms around his neck and her legs around his waist.
 If he widens his stance, she'll be able to put the bottoms of her thighs on the tops of his.
 Now that he doesn't have to support her entire weight with his upper body, he'll be free to cradle her butt in his hands, helping to lift her up and down.

 A good position if your shower is in your bathtub: the man sits down with his back against one end of the tub, his knees spread so that they're touching the sides.
 The woman sits back onto his penis, facing away from him allowing her to control the depth and tempo of penetration.